Tag Archives: Molly Ringwald

 Samantha already pines for the handsome senior Jake (Michael Schoeffling), but worries that her dorkiness and lack of sexual experience will be a turnoff for the popular boy.

-As enjoyable as Sixteen Candles is I’d list it as the weakest of the Hughes films.
+As enjoyable as Sixteen Candles is, I’d list it as the weakest of the Hughes films.
 It serves as more of a blueprint for the genius he would become.

 Pretty but not a pinup blonde, Samantha is intelligent and the girl next door.
-She lives in a suburban neighborhood, is middle class, has loving but distracted parents, and siblings focused on their trials and tribulations.
+She lives in a suburban neighborhood, is middle-class, has loving but distracted parents, and siblings focused on their trials and tribulations.

 Most can relate to that.

-The casting of the four grandparents serves no purpose other than comic relief and an inaccurate message of how bumbling older people are.
-One refers to Samantha’s ‘boobies’ while another stinks up the bathroom.
+The casting of the four grandparents serves no purpose other than to provide comic relief and to convey an inaccurate message about how bumbling older people are.

 These characters are caricatures.